The Best Places to Shop in Downtown Raleigh, N.C.

 Ealdwine, an upscale men’s store, opened in downtown Raleigh in 2019.
 Along with the countless brands of men’s clothing and luxurious leather goods, they also sell nearly 50 separate styles of Alden shoes in-store—seven of which are unique to the Raleigh area.

-Throughout downtown, you’ll find some stores that are about more than just wonderful fashion.
-Designed for Joy supports transitional living wage jobs for women in vulnerable situations by selling gorgeous accessories and purses, created by the very women they support.
+Now sporting a brand new storefront and studio space at 517 W. Cabarrus St., Designed for Joy supports transitional living wage jobs for women in vulnerable situations by selling gorgeous accessories and purses, created by the very women they support.

 A staple in the downtown community, Pam Blondin's DECO operates as a gift shop and gallery with merchandise made by more than 75 local artisans and artists.
 They also have a great kids section with cute books, puzzles and toys and an entire section of Raleigh-related items.

 Food and drink